-- > Spain was granted with the second Top Generation Diversity Company award at the Top Diversity Company Awards organised by INTRAMA thanks to their "All STAR Programme" which seeks to promote women in our teams. - > Argentina was also recognised as the Best Workplace for Millennials. - > Italy and Chile obtained Great Place to Work certification for the first time, joining Peru and Belgium, for the second year in a row and Brazil, for the fourth year in a row. - > The Top Employers Institute has also certified two of our countries as Top Employers: Spain, for the fourth time and France, for the first time.
+Spain was granted with the second Top Generation Diversity Company award at the Top Diversity Company Awards organised by INTRAMA thanks to their "All STAR Programme" which seeks to promote women in our teams.

+Argentina was also recognised as the Best Workplace for Millennials.

+Italy and Chile obtained Great Place to Work certification for the first time, joining Peru and Belgium, for the second year in a row and Brazil, for the fourth year in a row.

+The Top Employers Institute has also certified two of our countries as Top Employers: Spain, for the fourth time and France, for the first time.

-We have continued to obtain other recognitions as an employer, such as the Actualidad Económica and result of these certifications and awards, among othcreasingly proud to work for Verisure.
-The company is better positioned to attract the best-in-class external coming years.
-We expect to increase our certification 2023 in Spain, France and the UK, and Best Workplace 2023 Argentina, have already been confirmed).
+We have continued to obtain other recognitions as an employer, such as the Actualidad Económica and Forbes ranking in Spain, and Focus in Germany.
+As a result of these certifications and awards, among other benefits, we are confident our colleagues are increasingly proud to work for Verisure.
+The company is better positioned to attract the best-in-class external talent needed to boost our expected growth in the coming years.
+We expect to increase our certification across our geographies in 2023 (e.g. Top Employer 2023 in Spain, France and the UK, and Best Workplace 2023 Argentina, have already been confirmed).
+50